The 5 Best Dog Goggles Australia: Tested & Evaluated 2023

 One of the most common eye problems that dogs of all breeds face as they age is iris atrophy.
 This basically means degeneration of the coloured part of the eye (3).
 There can be many causes, but often it’s just old age.
 It is impossible to cure this illness, but doggles can help slow its progression.

 As we have seen, doggles are more than just fashion.
 In some cases, they can be of great help.
 But how should one choose which pet goggles to buy?
-Here is what to consider:
+Here is what our panel of independent experts suggest you to consider:

 The number one thing we want goggles to do is protect the eyes.
 When looking for goggles for your dog, you have to keep in mind why you are buying them.
 If your dog has iris atrophy and is therefore very sensitive to light, then the key point will be looking for goggles that are dark enough (and perhaps polarized).